ten-protocol/go-ten/docs/index.md

 Welcome to Obscuro - the first Ethereum L2 with private smart contract state.

 Obscuro hyper-scales and encrypts Ethereum.
-No SDKs, 100% EVM.
+100% EVM, 100% Solidity.

 On this docsite you will find useful guidance on Obscuro, how to participate in the Testnet and, if you want to go deeper, read the whitepaper using the menu above.